 Facial Redness

 Rosacea skin may feel tender and appear flushed, which is less common in acne.
 This condition is often accompanied by other symptoms of rosacea such as facial redness and visible blood vessels.
-In darker skin tones the redness of rosacea can be less visible but the papules and pustules will be noticeable.
+In darker skin tones the redness of rosacea can be less visible, but the papules and pustules will be noticeable.
 Rosacea often includes a burning or stinging sensation, especially when topical products are applied or certain triggers affect the skin.

 @drpimplepopper